-Are you wondering how to track add to cart eCommerce events in Google Analytics 4 and WordPress?
+Are you wondering how to track add-to-cart eCommerce events in Google Analytics and WordPress?

 Tracking how many times your “Add to Cart” button gets clicked is an important step in learning how your visitors interact with your eCommerce site.
 What products are they the most interested in?
 How many people are adding items to their carts and following through with checkout?

 Google Analytics eCommerce: The Basics

-Before we dive into add to cart events, let’s quickly look at eCommerce tracking in Google Analytics 4.
+Before we dive into add-to-cart events, let’s quickly look at eCommerce tracking in Google Analytics.

-Out of the box, Google Analytics will track sessions, engagement rate, traffic channels, and other basic metrics.
+Out of the box, Google Analytics will track sessions, engagement rates, traffic channels, and other basic metrics.
 For many websites, this is all they need.
 For online stores, though, they would really benefit from some other tracking that’s specific to stores.
 That’s where eCommerce tracking comes in.

 Once you set up eCommerce tracking, what will happen is Google Analytics will see that your website is a store, not just an informational site or blog.
 It’ll be able to track your products and sales.
 You’ll be able to track things like which products are viewed the most, which products are bringing in the most revenue, how much visitors tend to spend when they arrive from different channels, and much more.

-So, if you don’t have eCommerce set up yet and you run an online store, it’s definitely worth it to get it going to get those awesome eCommerce metrics, like add to cart events.
+So, if you don’t have eCommerce set up yet and you run an online store, it’s definitely worth it to get it going and get those awesome eCommerce metrics, like add-to-cart events.

-Track Add to Cart in WordPress & Google Analytics 4
+How to Track Add to Cart in WordPress & Google Analytics

-In order to track add to cart events, you’ll need to set up eCommerce tracking in Google Analytics.
-Without using a tool that will do this for you, it’s pretty complicated and involves either coding and a developer or some complicated Google Tag Manager setup.
+In order to track add-to-cart events, you’ll need to set up eCommerce tracking in Google Analytics.
+Without using a tool that will do this for you, it’s pretty complicated and involves either coding and a developer or a complicated Google Tag Manager setup.

 To avoid doing that, you can simply use the ExactMetrics plugin.
-In this tutorial, we’re going to go over how to set up eCommerce on WordPress in just a couple clicks and zero coding.
+In this tutorial, we’re going to go over how to set up eCommerce on WordPress in just a couple of clicks and zero coding.

 Step 1: Install ExactMetrics